Middle East Monitor | – –

 A 39-year-old teacher* has been jailed and forced “to sign a fake confession” in the UAE following “an electronic insult” on social media.

-Christian has also not been told what has led his arrest, his mother added.
+He has also not been told what has led his arrest, his mother added.

 “He got a lawyer for the first time after 52 days and his entire trial was conducted in Arabic,” said his mother.